 Shelf life, freezing, and defrosting: Impossible Burger is perishable, so you need to keep it either refrigerated or frozen.
 When defrosting frozen Impossible™ meat, we recommend putting it in your refrigerator 24 hours prior to cooking it.

-Never thaw and refreeze it.
+You can freeze Impossible meat to use later.
+To make sure it stays fresh, we recommend it spend no more than three days total thawed once the package has been opened, and that you finish it off before the "best by" date printed on the back of the packaging.
 You can store thawed Impossible meat in the fridge for a maximum of 10 days unopened or 3 days opened.
 Check out our blog on How to Store Impossible Burger(opens in a new tab) for more information.

 General handling: You should always handle Impossible Burger as you would any other protein and follow the same sanitary guidelines.
 If you’re going to be working with Impossible Burger (i.e.: making meatballs or mixing in other ingredients and spices), we recommend doing it when the Impossible meat is cold and just out of the refrigerator.
 Just as with beef from cows, you can cook Impossible Burger to different degrees of doneness, but you should still use the same caution when doing so.
 Speaking of which…

 If you’ve cooked with ground beef, you’re already an expert at cooking with Impossible Burger—no learning curve necessary.
 From grilling to sauteing, Impossible Burger is incredibly versatile and is a direct substitute for ground beef in any recipe.
 You can cook Impossible Burger on practically any cooking surface, including flame grills, sauté pans, flat-top griddles, and ovens.
 Impossible Burger can be cooked in patty form, or broken up and crumbled to use as a filling, in sauces, braises, or even roasts.

 Here are a few more ideas to get you started: